 Draw a Picture with Paint Pens to Decorate Easter Eggs

 Use an Easter egg as a blank canvas to draw any picture you wish.
-I wanted to draw a sunset with a cross on an Easter egg but we ran out of eggs!
+I wanted to draw a sunrise with a cross on an Easter egg but we ran out of eggs!

 My daughter drew a butterfly, dragonflies, and an Easter bunny to decorate some of her Easter eggs.

 Create Pansky Easter Egg Designs with Paint Pens to Decorate Easter Eggs

 It’s fun to create Pansky egg designs with paint pens to decorate Easter eggs.
 You can see part of a Pansky egg that I decorated on the right side of the photo below.
 I would have made a few more Pansky Easter eggs but we ran out of Easter eggs to decorate!

 Doodle on Easter Eggs with Paint Pens to Decorate them